fjp/fjp.github.io/_pages/design-patterns/design-patterns.md

 </p>
 {: .notice}

 Example: The classical rectangles and squares example shows how this principle is violated.
 Assume a `process(Rectangles& rect)` function which can output wrong results when called with a `Square` class that inherits from, or is a base class of `Rectangle`.
+To solve this use a factory `RectangleFactory` class that has methods to generate Rectangles (`Rectangle CreateRectangel(int width, int height)`, `Rectangle CreateSquare(int size)`).

 <p>
 <b>Interface Segregation Principle (ISP)</b> <br>